NickDelfino/usbilltrack/README.md

 ## App Description

 This is a sample app using next.js and the [ProPublica Congress API](https://projects.propublica.org/api-docs/congress-api/).
 An API key, which is free from ProPublica, is required to run this example.
-The final result is an app called [usbilltrack](https://billtrack-gov.herokuapp.com/).

 ## Questions, Comments, Concerns